patilashish312/eventhandler/README.md

 	 2. IF there is single event & no associate event present, then that is being ignored.
 	 3. For time-being,each time code executes, file table got created.
 	 4. Currently code assumes input is well formed json & don't have nulls for `id`, `timestamp`.
+	 5. Currently code assumes that every event has _only_ 2 entries in logfile.txt i.e. if there are 3 entries then one of entry will get ignored; if there are 4 entries then execution failed with constraint violation error because here we are trying to save another event with same id twice.
+            Error observed in this case is :
+	    `2022-02-28 12:12:42 [ForkJoinPool.commonPool-worker-3] WARN  o.h.e.jdbc.spi.SqlExceptionHelper - SQL Error: -104, SQLState: 23505
+	     2022-02-28 12:12:42 [ForkJoinPool.commonPool-worker-3] ERROR o.h.e.jdbc.spi.SqlExceptionHelper - integrity constraint violation: unique constraint or index 			violation; SYS_PK_10533 table: DBEVENT`